azfullstack2258/react-native-posts/README.md

 Environment
 -----------
 You can use any stable version of Node JS.
+The base project is written using TypeScript but you may use vanilla JavaScript to complete the tasks.

 Coding Standard
 ---------------